-In addition to this, there are numerous other groups and programmes running throughout the school to further enrich learning.
-Mrs Radwell runs some extension groups for both writing and maths for children working at greater depth.
+In addition to this, there are numerous other groups and programmes running throughout the school to further enrich learning, including extension groups for both writing and maths for children working at greater depth.
 These sessions provide children with the opportunity to work at higher cognitive levels and encourage self-motivation.
-In Year Six, a greater depth maths group also runs weekly throughout the year, led by Mrs Ruff.
 Children reading at greater depth across the school are invited to take part in the Mensa reading challenge and many children also take part in weekly Extension Readers groups.

 As an extra to subject based modules, we also look for other opportunities to enrich the provision for our greater depth students.
-For example, Year Six students take part in the Junior Mathematics Challenge run by the United Kingdom Mathematics Trust, our Greater Depth musicians attend local concerts and then take part in a follow up workshop in school and this year, some of our talented netball players have received specialist coaching.
+For example, Year Six students take part in the Junior Mathematics Challenge run by the United Kingdom Mathematics Trust, our Greater Depth musicians attend local concerts and then take part in a follow-up workshop in school and this year.

 Every year, we seek to make use of the community and businesses around us to help us ensure our children are offered exciting, high quality real life experiences to enrich the learning and raise standards in all subjects